 Button Description Configure Lets you customize the DMF configuration file for the selected version of DMF.
 If this is the first time you have configured DMF, a window appears telling you that there is no configuration file.
 You are asked which file you would like to use as a basis for the new configuration.
 You may choose an existing file or one of several sample files that are preconfigured for different types of media-specific process (MSP) or the library server (LS).
 If a configuration file exists, a window appears that asks if you would like to modify the existing file or use an alternate file.
 If you choose an alternate file, you see the same window that you would see if this were a new configuration.
 After you choose a file to use as a basis, an editing session is started (in a new window) that displays a copy of that configuration file.
 You can make changes as desired.
 After exiting from the editor, you are prompted for confirmation before the original configuration file is replaced with the edited copy.
-For more information on configuration parameters, see Chapter 7, "DMF Configuration File" on page 137, and the dmf.conf(5) man page (available from the Help button).
+For more information on configuration parameters, see Chapter 7, "DMF Configuration File" on page 143, and the dmf.conf(5) man page (available from the Help button).
 Inspect Runs the dmcheck(8) program to report errors.
 You should run this program after you have created a configuration file.
 If there are errors, you can click the Configure button, make changes, and continue to alternate between Configure and Inspect until you are satisfied that the configuration is correct.
-Dependencies Displays the dependencies file, which contains information such as supported releases, patch requirements, and so on.
-The file is installed on the server platform in /usr/share/doc/packages/sgiissp-ISSPVERSION/README DMF.txt.
+Release Note This button displays the DMF release note that is installed in /usr/share/doc/packages/sgi-issp-ISSPversion/README_DMF.txt state of any DMF license within the file.